gazebosim/gz-sim/tutorials/joint_controller.md

 This return the progress of commanded trajectory which is a value between (0,1].

-Finally JointTrajectoryController’s can used for hybrid control of manipulator robot were value from position PID, velocity PID and commanded force value are summed up and are applied.
+Finally JointTrajectoryController can used for hybrid control (e.g In manipulator robots) were value from position PID, velocity PID and commanded force value are summed up and are applied.